When Graphing Your Data It Is Important That You

 Best Practices for Graphing Data

-To ensure that your graphs are clear, accurate, and informative, follow these best practices:
+To confirm that your graphs are clear, accurate, and informative, follow these best practices:

 1. Know Your Audience